John 13:1-38 - Outline of John (Book Notes menu page)

 To be kept from the evil one, they must be cleansed from sin. cp.
 17:15

-it is prominently featured in the other gospels (Mat 26:20-29; Mark 14:17-25; Luk 22:14-23).
+even though it is prominently featured in the other gospels (Mat 26:20-29; Mark 14:17-25; Luk 22:14-23).

 Why?
 It may be that by the time John wrote, Communion had already become a religious ritual.
 John places emphasis, not on a ritual, but on our relationship to the person of Christ.
 The bread and wine is symbolic of our identification with Christ, the Word of God.
-(See note at Joh 6:63.)
+(See Note at Joh 6:63.)

 His hour had come.- His death is foundational to all that He says to them on its eve.